DataDog/integrations-core/trellix_endpoint_security/README.md

 This integration ingests the following logs:

-- **Threat Events**: This endpoint provides details about threat activity and events triggered by Trellix Endpoint Security, including threat prevention, web control, firewall, and adaptive threat protection.
+- **Threat Events**: This endpoint provides details about threat events triggered by Trellix Endpoint Security, including threat prevention, web control, firewall, and adaptive threat protection.

-This integration provides enrichment and visualization for threat prevention, web control, firewall, and adaptive threat protection events.
+This integration provides enrichment and visualization for above mentioned event types.
 It helps to visualize detailed insights into security trends, threats, and policy violations through the out-of-the-box dashboards.
 Also, This integration provides out of the box detection rules.

 ## Setup